ozntel/oz-image-in-editor-obsidian/README.md

 ## 📕 Brief Explanation

--   Plugin helps you to view `images`, `iframes`, `PDF Files` and `transclusions` directly under the Editor view without a necessity to switch to Preview mode.
+-   Plugin helps you to view `images`, `iframes`, `PDF Files`, `excalidraw` drawings and `transclusions` directly under the Editor view without a necessity to switch to Preview mode.
--   After a nice collaboration with Zsolt, you can now view `excalidraw` drawings within the Editor, as well.
-Reference: <a href="https://github.com/zsviczian/obsidian-excalidraw-plugin">Excalidraw Plugin</a>
--   The plugin allows you to see both your local images and images from internet.
+-   The plugin allows you to see both your `local images` and `images from internet`.
 -   Both `Markdown` and `Wikilinks` formats are supported as described below.
 -   You can resize the view of images using `ALT-TEXT` options provided below to ensure that they don't take too much place in your screen as long as it is not needed.